leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 **MongoDB** is an open-source non-relational document database, and the leading NoSQL database.
 Written in C++, MongoDB features replication and high availability and scales horizontally without compromising functionality.
 The storage is based in [JSON-style documents](http://json.org/) with dynamic schemas offer simplicity and power.

-The dynamic schema capability of MongoDB is a powerfull feature for handling dynamic attributes of the resources handled by the plataform, for example, a hundred different product types with different attributes.
+The dynamic schema capability of MongoDB is a powerfull feature for handling dynamic attributes of the resources handled by the platform, for example, a hundred different product types with different attributes.
 The relational/SQL database solution for dynamic attributes is know as EAV (Entity Attribute Value) which is proven to lead to performance degradation, problems in data type integrity, referential integrity.

 > _"What the  SQL Server programming newsgroup post described is called EAV (“Entity-Attribute-Value”) tables and it is a very common schema design error for programmers who started with an OO or a loosely typed programming language."_
 **_- Joe Celko_ - [Avoiding the EAV of Destruction](https://www.simple-talk.com/sql/t-sql-programming/avoiding-the-eav-of-destruction/)**